Hughenden Manor: Architecture and description

 The present house was built towards the end of the 18th century and was of a stuccoed and unassuming design.
 However, in 1862 the Disraelis had the house remodelled by the architect Edward Buckton Lamb.
 Lamb has been described as "one of the most perverse and original of mid-Victorian architects".
 Architecturally, he had a strong interest in the eclectic; this interest is very apparent in his work at Hughenden.
 Under Lamb's hand, classical Georgian features were swept away as he "dramatised" the house.
 Lamb worked in a hybrid baronial form of Gothic architecture, with exposed and angular juxtaposing brickwork surmounted by stepped battlements with diagonal pinnacles.
-The uppermost windows of the thirteen bayed garden facade were given unusual pediments – appearing almost as machicolations.
+The uppermost windows of the thirteen-bayed garden façade were given unusual pediments – appearing almost as machicolations.
 The architectural historian Nikolaus Pevsner, in his highly critical appraisal of Lamb's work at Hughenden, labels these "window-heads" as "indescribable" and Lamb's overall Hughenden work as "excruciating".

 Pevsner clearly failed to appreciate what the delighted Disraeli described as the "romance he had been many years realising" while going to say that he imagined it was now "restored to what it was before the civil war".
 As the house was not originally constructed until the middle of the 18th century, almost a century after the Civil War, that scenario would have been difficult.

 The house is of three floors.
 The reception rooms are all on the ground floor, most with large plate glass windows (a Victorian innovation) giving onto the south-facing terrace overlooking a grassy parterre with views over the Hughenden Valley.

 The west wing was built in 1910, long after Disraeli's death, when the house was in the ownership of his nephew, the politician Coningsby Disraeli.